Qualys/API_Driven_Migration/README.md

 # API_Driven_Migration
 ## API_Driven_Subscription_Migration
-This is a limited access project to assist customer in the case where they need to move a subscription from one platform to another.
+This is a limited access project to assist customers in the case where they need to move a subscription from one platform to another.
-The code and documentation stored in this project are as-is, and Qualys technical support does not support the contents of the code provided here as a reference.
+The code and documentation stored in this project are provided as-is and without any warranty.
+Qualys technical support does not support the contents of the code provided here.
+This code is provided as a reference for customers wishing to use the API to help drive their migration between Qualys subscriptions.
-Any issues with the API naturally are supported by Qualys.

-the PDF document " API Driven Subscription migration.pdf" is designed to be a overview document aimed at planning the migration and provide a headsup for some known limitations during this rare procedure.
+The PDF document "API Driven Subscription migration.pdf" is designed to be a overview document aimed at planning the migration and provide a heads-up for some known limitations during this rare procedure.